antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

 ## File 3: Layer Header

-Define your layer in the common layer header files.

-Use either common_layers.hpp or vision_layers.hpp depending on the type of the layer.
+Define your layer in a common layer header file.
+Use either `common_layers.hpp` or `vision_layers.hpp`, depending on the type of the layer.

 ## File 4 & 5 : Defining a layer

-The layer has to be a child of the `Layer` virtual class.
+The layer has to inherit the `Layer` virtual class.
 The virtual functions that you have to implement are the ones defined as  `= 0` which are

 {% highlight cpp %}
 virtual void Reshape(const vector<Blob<Dtype>*>& bottom,